rubenkaiser/serverless-offline-eventBridge/README.md

 You should see the message received on both stacks in the terminal output.
 You will also notice that the socket connection is resilient to crashes: everything works smoothly as soon as both offline stacks are up and running, regardless of which stack has been restarted last.

-## Versions
-This plugin was created using node 12.16.1 and serverless framework core 1.67.0.

 ## Thanks
 This plugin was inspired by the serverless-offline-sns plugin.
-Also thanks to @sndpl, @guavajellyaaron, @rloomans, @JamesKyburz, @plumsirawit, @damien-thiesson and @carrickkv2 for their work and PR's.
+Also thanks to @sndpl, @guavajellyaaron, @rloomans, @JamesKyburz, @plumsirawit, @damien-thiesson, @carrickkv2 and @dnalborczyk for their work and PR's.